TheGreatRambler/Mii_to_UMii/README.md

   -h, --help                 Print usage
 ```

 * `input`: The input Mii to convert.
-Miis for Wii, Wii U, 3DS, Switch and Mii Studio are all supported, as well as Miis from [the online Mii editor here](https://rc24.xyz/goodies/mii/) and QR codes
+Miis for Wii, Wii U, 3DS, Switch and Mii Studio are all supported, as well as Miis from [the online Mii editor here](https://rc24.xyz/goodies/mii/) and QR codes.
+URLs are also supported, as well as file wildcards like `*.jpg` to convert all QR codes in a folder
 * `output`: The path to the output Mii
 * `type`: The type of the input Mii.
 Either you can leave this blank and have the program guess the type from the extension:
 ```